1994 Spanish Grand Prix: Qualifying

 Michael Schumacher took the second pole position in succession and the second of his career.
 Damon Hill also lined up on the front row, his time had been beaten by Schumacher's by over half a second, and he was only one thousandth of a second ahead of Mika Häkkinen.
 The pair's respective Williams and McLaren teammates lined up eighth and ninth, McLaren's Martin Brundle on the fourth row in front of a disappointed David Coulthard for Williams.
-Schumacher's Benetton teammate – JJ Lehto – had done a bit better for himself and lined up fourth.
+JJ Lehto, Schumacher's Benetton teammate had done a bit better for himself and lined up fourth.
 Rubens Barrichello's Jordan qualified in fifth, followed by the two Ferraris.
-Tyrrell driver Ukyo Katayama was the other driver in the top ten, while at the back Andrea Montermini crashed heavily in the Simtek previously driven by Roland Ratzenberger and broke his ankles.
+Tyrrell driver Ukyo Katayama was the other driver in the top ten, while at the back Andrea Montermini crashed heavily in the Simtek previously driven by Roland Ratzenberger and broke his left heel and his right foot.
 He thus did not set a timed lap in the second session, and failed to qualify, although he would have been unable to start the race anyway.